jamesrhester/Lerche.jl/README.md

 Parsing a large (500K) file suggest Lerche is about 3 times faster than Lark for parsing.
 Parser generation is much slower as no optimisation techniques have been applied (yet).
-It is therefore suggested that parsers are pre-generated and stored using the Julia ``Serialization`` library.
+Calculating and storing your grammar in a Julia `const` variable at the top level of your package will allow it to be precompiled and thus avoid grammar re-analysis each time your package is loaded.